MonaQuimbamba/myStandOut/content/posts/fragility.md

 _Thomas pulls up network traffic logs._

 **Thomas**:
-"Got the EBCDIC-encoded transmission.
-Port 8080, just like in the command."
+"Got the `EBCDIC-encoded` transmission.
+Port `8080`, just like in the command."

 **Monaquimbamba**:
 "Now we reverse their Russian doll encryption..."